bakert/compareweather/README.md

 * Replace PASSWORD in config with the chosen password
 * Register with developer.forecast.io
 * Replace APIKEY in config with your forecast.io API key
+* Optionally, schedule /server/scheduled.php to run daily or even hourly via cron so that weather data is not fetched on user time.